Dear Ask an Expert,

 My kitchen is outdated and I am having a hard time deciding on colors.

 I have an almost white tile floor with hints of light grey and tan in them.
 The laminate counter tops are dark charcoal grey with white marbling.
 The appliances are all white.
 The kitchen is spacious and bright.
 The cabinets are outdated golden oak in a traditional style with silver hardware.

-If I had lighter counters, I would definitely choose grey or a darker stain, since I think that would create contrast with the floors.
+If I had lighter counters, I would definitely choose grey or a darker gray stain, since I think that would create contrast with the floors.
 But because the counters and floors are opposites, I don’t know whether to match the cabinets to the floors or counters.

 It sounds like you have a great foundation to work with – whites and greys.
 Re-staining cabinets can be a big undertaking because they have to be stripped down, stained, and top coated.
 Painting may prove to be a simpler option.
 Keep in mind that Oak does have open grain, so you will see that once that cabinetry is painted; the cabinets won’t be silky smooth.